-Table 2 establishes relationship between refrigerant circuit charge (Mc), total conditioned space area (Tamin), and the equipment airflow, per respective model/option:
+Table 2 establishes relationship between refrigerant circuit charge (Mc), total conditioned space area (TAmin), and the equipment airflow, per respective model/option:

-- The conditioned room space, served by the dehumidifier must have area not less then TAmin (see Table 2) - To account for building's ground level altitude, TAmin should be adjusted by adjustment factor (AF): multiply TAmin value from Table 2 by AF value from Table 1. - Two airflow values are specified to be maintained in the event of refrigerant leak: - Total airflow, established by dehumidifier, must be not less then QminTA - Airflow, venting the compressor compartment, must be not less then QminV - Mc value shows (per UL 60335-2-40) system total refrigerant charge for dehumidifier with single compressor circuit, or largest single circuit charge, for dehumidifier with multiple compressor circuits.
+- The conditioned room space, served by the dehumidifier must have area not less then TAmin (see Table 2) - To account for building's ground level altitude, TAmin should be adjusted by adjustment factor (AF): multiply TAmin value from Table 2 by AF value from Table 1. - Total airflow, established by dehumidifier, must be not less then QminTA - Mc value shows (per UL 60335-2-40) system total refrigerant charge for dehumidifier with single compressor circuit, or largest single circuit charge, for dehumidifier with multiple compressor circuits. - Mc value shown in Table 2 is a max charge of a single compressor module, (regardless of it's capacity) - for details of the equipment composition and operation, refer to further chapters; - Table 2 values are applicable to all models of this series.